A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 Ana peeking into frame, rocks in the background.

 Walking the walk = mentioned I don't do photos.
 "Websites have people pictures."
-On a walk, I saw a spot and thought it'd be nice for a picture.
-In the spirit of Being Real, sharing the surprise photo that was taken when I was 'staging'.🙃 If you are amused, perhaps we'd work well together.
-In any case, with sincerity, best wishes for the continued journey.
+On a walk, I saw a spot and thought it'd be nice for a photo.
+In the spirit of Being Real, sharing the surprise picture that was taken when I was 'staging'.🙃 If you are amused, perhaps we'd work well together.
+In any case, best wishes for the continued journey.

 The information on this site is for educational and/or informational purposes only and not intended to provide or be a substitute for professional services.
 Likewise, the services offered are for personal development and well-being—they are Not intended to diagnose or treat any physical or mental health condition and they are Not a substitute for medical advice or treatment.
 I am NOT providing professional services for psychotherapy, and working together does not establish a client-therapist relationship.